oVirt/ovirt-site/source/release/3.4/test-day.html.md

 ## What I should do

 *   If you already have the hardware, verify if it meets the hardware requirement, refer information detail section below
-*   Write down the configuration you used (HW, console, etc) and what you've tested in the [report etherpad](http://etherpad.ovirt.org/p/3.4-testday-2) ([first test day report etherpad](http://etherpad.ovirt.org/p/3.4-testday-1))
+*   Write down the configuration you used (HW, console, etc) and what you've tested in the [report etherpad](http://etherpad.ovirt.org/p/3.4-testday-3) ([first test day report etherpad](http://etherpad.ovirt.org/p/3.4-testday-1), [second test day report etherpad](http://etherpad.ovirt.org/p/3.4-testday-2))
 *   Go ahead and [ install ovirt ](oVirt_3.4_Test_Day#Installation_notes)
 *   Follow the documentation to setup your environment, and test drive the new features.
 *   Please remember we expect to see some issues, and anything you come up with will save a you when you'll install final release